At Barnacre Road Primary School we deliver the National Curriculum through a broad and balanced creative curriculum.

 Oxford Reading Tree

-We teach Phonics daily, in school we call it Word Work, using the Letters and Sounds (DfES now the DfE) and Supporting Spelling (LCC) frameworks.
+We teach Phonics daily, in school we call it Word Work, using Letters and Sounds guidance (DfE) and Supporting Spelling (LCC) framework.

 With changes to the new curriculum, we have reorganised our reading scheme books.
 All of the books we have got are all still relevant but sometimes the colour bands do not match the new phonics phases.
 When children read to a member of staff, the staff will make sure your child / children bring home reading books appropriate to them.
 Your child’s book will be changed during the routine of each class, with most children selecting their own book.
 If your child brings home the same book it may be a mistake or it may be that they have enjoyed reading it before and like the security of being able to read it again.